sebastianquack/tanzfabrik/README.md

 * volatile data such as database files are stored in `.data/`
 * add gem: `docker-compose run -v $(pwd)/app web bundle install`followed by `docker-compose up --build`

+## simulate time

+you can simulate the site at a different time by adding `?t=<time>` to the url

+example: http://localhost:3000/?t=20211201 for december 1st 2021

+http://localhost:3000/?t=now to reset to current time

+this uses the `timecop` gem in `app/controllers/application_controller.rb`

 ## dokku deploy